 Sometimes we just need our own spaces...

-Men have been robbed of many of the ways we used to feel like men.
+Men have been robbed of many of the ways we used to feel like MEN.

 TRIGGER ALERT: Heck, my own son was in the Boy Scouts, which now include girls.

-Forgive me, but I thought there already was such a thing as "Girl scouts"...?
+Forgive me, but I thought there was already such a thing as "Girl scouts"...?
 Why can't boys have their own private group to be themselves in?